connorjchen/insta-like-comment-bot/README.md

 ### Description

-Hangman game, complete with graphics and audio cues, created solely by Connor Chen.
-The game was coded using Python with the help of Pygame.
-Furthermore, the .py files were converted to a working .exe using cx_freeze.
+Instagram bot, that can like or comment on all pictures of a given page, created solely by Connor Chen.
+The game was coded using Python and Selenium for web browser automation.

 ### Demo